The Mommy Mouse Clubhouse

 Step 1

-[Step 2] Divide the frosting in half.
-Leave half of the frosting white and use gel food coloring to tint the other half into red icing in a small bowl.
+[Step 5] Remove ⅔ of the frosting from the container.
+Leave ⅓ of the frosting white and use gel food coloring to tint the other ⅔ red in a small bowl.
 Use a spatula or an electric hand mixer.

 A sugar cookie with red frosting.